Chart Color Schemes

 Wamuran features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 85.3% of all households, including 40.4% couples with children, 35.2% couples without children, and 8.5% single parent families.
-Non-family households comprise the remaining 14.7%, with lone person households at 12.1% and group households making up 2.6% of the total.
+Family households account for 85.3% of all households, including 40.4% couples with children, 35.2% couples without children, and 8.5% single parent families.
+Non-family households constitute the remaining 14.7%, with lone person households at 12.1% and group households comprising 2.6%.
 The median household size is 3.0 people, larger than the Greater Brisbane average of 2.7.

 Frequently Asked Questions - Households